Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/README.md

 To do: determine diagnosis dates for most populous groups (T1/T2 and T2/gestational) and when diagnosis changed (or whether codes of second diabetes type are likely to be a mistake).

-Also finds time to insulin initiation from diagnosis to all those with codes for 1 type of diabetes, and those for with codes for both T1/T2 or both T2/gestational.
+Also finds age at diagnosis and time to insulin initiation from diagnosis to all those with codes for 1 type of diabetes, and those for with codes for both T1/T2 or both T2/gestational.

 &nbsp;